aisingapore/PeekingDuck/README.md

 PeekingDuck is an open-source, modular framework in Python, built for Computer Vision (CV) inference.
 It helps to significantly cut down development time when building CV pipelines.
 The name "PeekingDuck" is a play on these words: "Peeking" in a nod to CV; and "Duck" in [duck typing](https://en.wikipedia.org/wiki/Duck_typing).

-## Documentation for PeekingDuck
-You will find the complete documentation for PeekingDuck at our [Read The Docs site.](https://peekingduck.readthedocs.io/en/stable/)

 ## Install and Run PeekingDuck